 Virtual debit cards function similarly to standard debit cards but exist entirely in digital form.
-They are typically linked to a bank account or payment account and allow users to make secure online purchases without exposing their primary card details.
-One of the main advantages of virtual cards is enhanced security.
-Many providers allow users to generate cards for single-use or limited transactions, which significantly reduces the risk of fraud or identity theft.
+They are linked to a bank account or payment account and allow users to make secure online purchases without exposing their primary card details.
+Unlike traditional debit cards, virtual cards can be issued instantly through online banking platforms or mobile apps – meaning they are ready to use within seconds of being created.

 What is an electronic debit card?